discordapp/celery/docs/userguide/extending.rst

 .. attribute:: timer

-    :class:`~kombu.async.timer.Timer` used to schedule functions.
+    :class:`~kombu.asynchronous.timer.Timer` used to schedule functions.

     Your worker bootstep must require the Timer bootstep to use this: